sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 Okay, we've figured out what Chef can and ~~cannot~~ should not do.
 Now, how do we go about doing it?

 I did say this would be a 492-part series, right?

+*Note: Many many thanks to Mike Dodge, Nate Walck, and Nick McSpadden for their help through this process.
+The Facebook CPE team's [GitHub repo](https://github.com/facebook/IT-CPE) should be required reading for anyone planning the adoption of Chef.

 [seachange]: http://lowlyadmin.com/img/sealegs.gif